Vintage Evening Outerwear

 Carrying a fedora, 1928. |

-Even amongst the members of
+Even amongst the supporters

 were appropriate for evening wear.